enebular/enebular-runtime-agent/README.md

 Unless you specifically need to use activation, just let enebular handle it automatically.
 For more information on any supported activator modules, see their specific readme.

-enebeular will also automatically update the enebular-agent's authentication information when required to allow it to use features which require authentication (i.e logging and status reporting).
+enebular will also automatically update the enebular-agent's authentication information when required to allow it to use features which require authentication (i.e logging and status reporting).

 ### Node-RED Flows

 enebular-agent accepts flows deployed from enebular and manages a Node-RED instance to run them.
-It will also automatically install any published node modules that are depeneded on by the flow being deployed.
+It will also automatically install any published node modules that are depended on by the flow being deployed.

 ### Logging